Paint Rock Canyon Archeological Landscape District

-The Paint Rock Canyon Archeological Landscape District is a 5340 acre area of Native American archeological sites on the west side of the Bighorn Mountains of Wyoming.
+The Paint Rock Canyon Archeological Landscape District is a 5340 acre area of Native American archeological sites on the west side of the Bighorn Mountains of Wyoming, United States.
 The area contains sites ranging from the late Paleoindian period of about 9000 years before present to late Prehistoric times.
 The sites include open campsites and rock shelters.
 The district was added to the National Register of Historic Places on July 12, 1990.